Expensify/react-native-onyx/API-INTERNAL.md

 ## removeNullValues() ⇒
 Removes a key from storage if the value is null.
-Otherwise removes all nested null values in objects and returns the object
+Otherwise removes all nested null values in objects, if shouldRemoveNestedNulls is true and returns the object.

 **Kind**: global function
 **Returns**: The value without null values and a boolean "wasRemoved", which indicates if the key got removed completely